Handler DSL

 request[bodyParam]

-For handlers that need frequent body access, the parsing
+For handlers that need frequent body access, the parsing pattern simplifies this:

 val createUser by parsing<CreateUserRequest>() handling {